-The per capita income in Amargosa Valley in 2010 was $21,457, which is lower middle income relative to Nevada and the nation.
-This equates to an annual income of $85,828 for a family of four.
+The per capita income in Amargosa Valley in 2010 was $20,567, which is low income relative to Nevada, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,268 for a family of four.
 However, Amargosa Valley contains both very wealthy and poor people as well.

 Amargosa Valley is an extremely ethnically-diverse town.
 The people who call Amargosa Valley home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Amargosa Valley, accounting for 52.24% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Amargosa Valley residents report their race to be White.
-Amargosa Valley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.27% of the town’s residents.
 Important ancestries of people in Amargosa Valley include Irish, English, Italian, German, and Norwegian.

 The most common language spoken in Amargosa Valley is English.
 Other important languages spoken here include Spanish and Italian.